 Plantasjen, established in Norway in 1986, was acquired by EQT III in October 2001 from the founders.
 During EQT III’s ownership, Plantasjen was developed into the leading garden centre chain in the Nordic region with the largest stores, broadest product range and the lowest perceived prices in the industry.
-In addition, several add-on acquisitions were made and hundreds of jobs were created before the business was acquired by Apax Partners, to realise the next stage of its growth story.
+In addition, several add-on acquisitions were made and hundreds of jobs were created before the business was acquired by Apax Partners in 2006.

 Under EQT III’s ownership, Plantasjen was transitioned from a local Norwegian player to a pan-Nordic category killer of garden centres.